BehroozZare/CSC148-Example/Section1/Implementation/README.md

     scaling_factor = screen_size / furthest_planet_distance
     screen_distances = [distance * scaling_factor for distance in solar_distances]
 ```

+TODO update the above to not use a list comprehension, but rather an accumulator pattern instead with a for-loop.

 Now we are reaching the final step of our first design outline, which is: